University of Bolton, Deane Road, Bolton. BL3 5AB

 And, if you’re interested in mental health because you’re studying to join the psychology profession, these are the types of suggestions you might make to your future patients.

 Whatever path you’re considering, we can help you find the right course for your journey.
-Talk to us at +44 (0)1204 900 600 or email enquiries@bolton.ac.uk and come and enjoy #UniAsItShouldBe.
+Talk to us at +44 (0)1204 900 600 or email enquiries@bolton.ac.uk and experience #UniAsItShouldBe.